rust-lang/rfcs/text/0000-destructuring-assignment.md

 identifiers are fresh and thus do not conflict with existing variables).
 A nice side-effect is that we inherit the diagnostics for normal pattern-matching, so users benefit from existing diagnostics for destructuring declarations.

+## Diagnostics

+It is worth being explicit that in with implementation, the diagnostics that are reported are pattern diagnostics: that is, because the desugaring occurs regardless, the messages will imply that the left-hand side of an assignment is a true pattern (the one the expression has been converted to).
+We think that this results in a better user experience, as intuitively the left-hand side of a destructuring assignment acts like a pattern "in spirit", but this is technically false: we should be careful that this does not result in misleading diagnostics.

 ## Underscores and ellipses

 In patterns, we may use `_` and `..` to ignore certain values, without binding them.
 While range